Pan-Seared Flank Steak with Chimichurri Sauce

 For the steak:

-For the chimichurri: Combine the red wine vinegar, salt, garlic, shallots and jalapeño in a medium bowl; let stand for 10 minutes.
+Combine the red wine vinegar, salt, garlic, shallots and fresno pepper in a medium bowl and let stand for 10 minutes.

-For the steak: Season the steak with salt and pepper on both sides.
-Grill the steak until the meat is slightly charred on the outside and medium rare on the inside, about 2 minutes on each side.
-Transfer the meat to a cutting board and let the meat set for 5 minutes before cutting.
+Season the steak generously with salt and pepper on both sides.
+Heat a large cast iron skillet over medium-high heat.
+Add the steak and sear until browned on one side, about 4 minutes.
+Flip the steak and continue to cook until browned, about another 4 minutes for medium-rare.
+Transfer the meat to a cutting board and let the meat set for 10 minutes before cutting.
 Thinly slice the meat across the grain.